krishnanlab/teaching/2021-spring_compbio/README.md

 In this course, students will also learn how to formulate problems for quantitative inquiry, design computational projects, think critically about data & methods, do reproducible research, and communicate findings.

+This website contains up-to-date information about everything related to this class.
+The [class Slack workspace](https://compbio2021.slack.com/) will be the space for all live announcements and discussions.
+If you're enrolled, an invitation should be in your MSU email.
+If not, email Arjun ASAP.

 ## Time and Location
 S/L | Info